Kubernetes Networking: Fundamental Concepts Explained (2023)

 IP address

 An IP address is used to identify and locate a device on a network.
-For example, imagine you're using your laptop at work.
-And you need to access the company's internal file server.
-To connect to it you can use its IP address.
+For example, imagine you're using your laptop at work and need to access the company's internal file server.
+To connect to it, you can use its IP address.

 An IP address is usually written in the format of four sets of numbers separated by dots, like this: 192.168.0.1.
 This format is called IPv4, and it is the most widely used IP address format today.
 Note that each of the four sets of numbers in an IPv4 address can range from 0 to 255.